3 S&P 500 Growth Stocks That Could Thrive Despite Trump’s Tariffs

 Donald Trump’s tariffs are creating a lot of uncertainty for investors at the moment.
-With policies changing from day to day, forecasting future earnings has become very challenging.
+With policies changing from day to day, forecasting future earnings has become challenging.
 Some stocks are more vulnerable than others to tariffs, however.
-Here are three S&P 500 companies that might suit you if you are looking for stocks that could dodge Trump’s new tariffs.
+Here are 3 S&P 500 companies that might suit you if you’re looking for stocks that could dodge Trump’s new tariffs.

 1. Salesforce